Kauayala/pruebas1/CONTRIBUTING.md

-﻿# How to contribute
+﻿# How to contribute [cambio local para el conflicto]
- // localemnte se salva el error para el tema
- // cambio loca

 One of the easiest ways to contribute is to participate in discussions and discuss issues.
 You can also contribute by submitting pull requests with code changes.